Antisense therapy: Amyotrophic lateral sclerosis

+Tofersen (marketed as Qalsody) was approved by the FDA for the treatment of SOD1- associated amyotrophic lateral sclerosis (ALS) in 2023.
+It was developed by Biogen under a licensing agreement with Ionis Pharmaceuticals.
+In trials the drug was found to lower levels of an ALS biomarker, neurofilament light change, and in long-term trial extensions to slow disease.
+Under the terms of the FDA's accelerated approval program, a confirmatory study will be conducted in presymptomatic gene carriers to provide additional evidence.

 Batten disease

 Milasen is a novel individualized therapeutic agent that was designed and approved by the FDA for the treatment of Batten disease.
 This therapy serves as an example of personalized medicine.

 In 2019, a report was published detailing the development of milasen, an antisense oligonucleotide drug for Batten disease, under an expanded-access investigational clinical protocol authorized by the Food and Drug Administration (FDA).
 Milasen "itself remains an investigational drug, and it is not suited for the treatment of other patients with Batten's disease" because it was customized for a single patient's specific mutation.
 However it is an example of individualized genomic medicine therapeutical intervention.

 Cytomegalovirus retinitis

 Fomivirsen (marketed as Vitravene), was approved by the U.S. FDA in August 1998, as a treatment for cytomegalovirus retinitis.

 Duchenne muscular dystrophy

 Several morpholino oligos have been approved to treat specific groups of mutations causing Duchenne muscular dystrophy.
 In September 2016, eteplirsen (ExonDys51) received FDA approval for the treatment of cases that can benefit from skipping exon 51 of the dystrophin transcript.
 In December 2019, golodirsen (Vyondys 53) received FDA approval for the treatment of cases that can benefit from skipping exon 53 of the dystrophin transcript.
 In August 2020, viltolarsen (Viltepso) received FDA approval for the treatment of cases that can benefit from skipping exon 53 of the dystrophin transcript.